AdroitAnandAI/AdroitAnandAI-RRG-Sector-Rotation-India/README.md

-# RRG Chart Visualization: Enhanced Sector Rotation Analysis
+# RRG Chart Visualization: Sector Rotation Analysis

 A well-designed Relative Rotation Graph (RRG) visualization platform for sector rotation strategies and swing trading in the Indian equity market.
 This implementation uses EMA-based ratio normalization—an enhancement to the standard JdK methodology—providing earlier signal detection, intuitive interpretation, and smoother transitions, enabling early and informed investment and swing trading decisions.